raullaasner/gadfit/INSTALL.md

    mkdir build && cd build
    ```

-   While GADfit builds fine in the source directory, it would be preferred to do out-of-source builds instead in order to keep the source directory clean.
+   While GADfit builds fine in the source directory, it is preferred to do out-of-source builds instead in order to keep the source directory clean.
 In the following, the source and build directories are denoted `~gadfit` and `~build`.

 * In order to use the CMake frontend `ccmake`, issue